joyes974/inventory_software/README.md

 # inventory_software
-This application I wrote for an local company to manage their account section
+This application I wrote for a local company to manage their account section